Dementia support: understanding and responding to distressed behaviour

 People living with a dementia can experience mood swings as they cope with their condition.

-If you have a dementia, you might feel sad or angry sometimes, or scared and frustrated as the disease progresses.
+They might feel sad,angry, scared or frustrated as the disease progresses.

-As a carer, seeing their behaviour change can also be difficult and distressing.
+As a carer, seeing their behaviour change can also be hard and distressing.

 This could be a family member or friend, a member of your local dementia support group or your GP, who can refer you to a counsellor in your area.